Brněnec

 Brněnec (Brünnlitz) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
-It has about 1,300 inhabitants.
+It has about 1,200 inhabitants.
+The municipality is located on the Svitava River in the Svitavy Uplands.
+Brněnec is known as the place where Oskar Schindler had his factory during World War II, thanks to which he saved the lives of hundreds of Jews.

 Administrative division

 Brněnec consists of four municipal parts (in brackets population according to the 2021 census):